 As a crusading journalist who dedicated his life to exposing the activities of far-right groups in his home country, Larsson was on the receiving end of many threats to his life.
 Regardless, it was his lifestyle, rather than a neo-Nazi assassin, that finally caught up with him.
 An unrelenting workload fuelled by 60 cigarettes a day and a junk-fooddiet fatally combined with the fact that the lift to his seventh-floor office was out of action.
 Larsson collapsed after taking the stairs, his last words to a colleague being: “I’m 50, for Christ’s sake!”

 The absence of a will would seem to be a spectacular oversight for a man who lived under the constant threat of death.
 But at the time, Larsson didn’t have much need for one.
 His life was uncomplicated by money or dependents.
 He had just finished work on the Millennium Trilogy and had secured a book deal with a Swedish publisher for €64,000 (£53,000).
-Published posthumously, the three books, which detail the unlikely partnership of an investigative reporter (loosely based on himself) named Mikael Blomkvist and a heavily-inked bisexual computer hacker named Lisbeth Salander, have gone on to sell more than 46 million copies worldwide.
+Published posthumously, the three books, which detail the unlikely sponsored_longform of an investigative reporter (loosely based on himself) named Mikael Blomkvist and a heavily-inked bisexual computer hacker named Lisbeth Salander, have gone on to sell more than 46 million copies worldwide.
 The Girl With The Dragon Tattoo, The Girl Who Played With Fire and The Girl Who Kicked the Hornets’ Nest have been translated into 44 languages.

 Throughout writing the novels, Larsson’s partner, Eva Gabrielsson, whom he met at an anti-Vietnam War rally in 1972, was at his side.
 However, because there was no will from Larsson detailing her rights, coupled with Swedish law’s refusal to recognise common law marriages between cohabiting couples, it was Larsson’s father and younger brother — Erland and Joakim Larsson — who inherited the rights to his estate.
 That included all royalties from the books and the sale of film rights estimated in total to be worth £30m and rising.